 His one saving grace – poultry seasoning.

-If you go to Walmart or any other grocery store, you can find this seasoning with all the other spices.
+If you go to Walmart or any other grocery store, you can easily find this seasoning with all the other spices and check out the label to see what is in classic poultry seasoning.
 It’s a blend of a few savory spices, including:

-In addition to those lovely green herbs, there’s a little bit of nutmeg thrown in there too, which makes your nose go, “Mmm… I wasn’t expecting that.”
+In addition to those lovely green herbs, there’s a little bit of nutmeg thrown in there too, which is a bit unexpected, but adds depth to the flavor of the other poultry seasoning ingredients.

 I saw “poultry seasoning” on the Whole30 shopping list when I first read the book and honestly, I ignored it.
 I didn’t want one more jar in my spice cabinet taking up space.
 How many recipes call for poultry seasoning, anyway?